 These are the words that you want to speak straight to your honey – you just happen to have oh say 100 other pairs of ears listening in on those secret words!
 It doesn’t have to be fancy, but your vows should tell a story.
 Begin with how you met and one way that changed your world.
 Add in something you never saw coming in your relationship and how things were different afterward.
 End with a couple of things you always want to focus on in your relationship, the type of partner you want to be for the other person, or what you see in the future for the two of you.

 This is the big legal part of the wedding ceremony, which is why you need a registered, ordained officiant to perform the ceremony.
 If you are having a friend perform the ceremony, they need to become a deputy of civil marriages for the day, in California at least.

 The moment everyone has been waiting for.
-You are now pronounced husband and wife, you smooch your honey, and live happily ever after!
+You are now pronounced as the newlyweds, you smooch your partner, and live happily ever after!
 Now if you want to make your photographer super happy, practice that perfect 5-second kiss.
-It’s the sweet spot that allows them to snap just the right angle, but lets you two get away before everyone starts chanting “get a room!”
+It’s the sweet spot that allows them to snap all the right angles in time.

-You have probably sat through a wedding where the officiant droned on and on about “what is marriage”, so why not make all the middle bits a ton of fun by adding in your personalities and things you enjoy.
+You have probably already sat through at least one wedding where the officiant droned on and on about “what is marriage”.
+So why not make all the middle bits a ton of fun by adding in your personalities and things you enjoy?

 – A live band that plays your favorite song for a sing-a-long